-Shot Manager is an add-on for Blender 2.8 and above.
-Created as a tool by myself Pablo TochezA. [email@example.com] in order to assist in the organization of complex files containing multiple shots, view layers and cameras.
+Shot Manager is an add-on for Blender 2.90 and above.
+Created as a tool by myself Pablo Tochez A. [firstname.lastname@example.org] in order to assist in the organization of complex files containing multiple shots, view layers and cameras.
 I am an artist with some coding knowledge for making time saving tools and digital artworks.
 Shot Manager should be installed like any .zip add-on [Blender 2.8 Install Add-ons 00:38-https://youtu.be/14G_YIVdBd0?t=38].
-Make sure you remove any previously installed versions first.
-You will not loose shot data un-installing the addon/ This documentation is intended for the paid version available on Blender Market, however features included in the lite version are included.
+Make sure you remove any previously installed versions first and restart Blender.
+You will not lose shot data un-installing the addon/ This documentation is intended for the paid version available on Blender Market.

 The main interface is found in the Properties panel under the Output tab.

-- Add new , adds a new shot to your list.
+- Add new , Adds a new shot to your list.

 - Duplicate , Duplicate active shot.